 ”Whatever you are, be a good one.- Abraham Lincoln

 Sarah Scudder has spunk.
 Sarah Scudder is a go-getter who has gone out and got.

 Sarah is the youngest executive to ever serve on the board for the Print Services and Distribution Association (PSDA).
-Sarah writes a monthly column on print and marketing services procurement for the Sourcing Industry Group (SIG)’s Future of Sourcing publication and Institute of Supply Management (ISM)’s Inside Supply Management newsletter.
+Sarah writes a monthly column on print and packaging procurement for the Sourcing Industry Group (SIG)’s Future of Sourcing publication and Institute of Supply Management (ISM)’s Inside Supply Management newsletter.
 Sarah hosts thought leadership ProcuremenTalks around the country and coordinates events for the Global Women Procurement Professionals (GWPP).
 Sarah speaks at several annual sourcing industry events and hosts webinars.

-Sarah recently won the Sourcing Industry Group (SIG) Future of Sourcing Rising Star award.
+Sarah won the Sourcing Industry Group (SIG) Future of Sourcing Rising Star award.
 Sarah is a winner of the North Bay Business Journal’s Forty Under 40 award.
 Sarah won the Print+Promo’s Trailblazer Under 40 award.
 Sarah also won the Print Services & Distribution Association (PSDA)’s Member of the Year award.

 Sarah is the brainchild behind ProcuRising, the cutting edge magazine that gives voice to industry leaders, writers, and entrepreneurs in the marketing and procurement space.